 For high fever use yarrow, boneset, and cayenne.
 Make an infusion using 1 tsp of each yarrow and boneset, with a pinch of cayenne to ¾ cup of water.
 Brew for 5 minutes and drink hot.
 You can take up to 2 1/3 cups a day.
 Important notice: If you are pregnant you should avoid taking yarrow.

-For flu with muscle aches and pain you can use thyme, lemon balm and elderflower.
+For flu with muscle aches and pain, you can use thyme, lemon balm and elderflower.
 Make an infusion using 5g of each herb to 3 cups of water.
 Brew for 10 minutes and drink up to 3 cups a day.
-Echinacea works just as well and you need to take ½ tsp of tincture with water twice a day.
+Echinacea works just as well and you need to take ½ tsp of tincture of water twice a day.

 Herbal remedies for sore throats and tonsillitis usually involve the use of garlic, ginger and lemon, but there are a few good additions you should know about.

 For sore throats use tamarind and lemon.
 Gargle with a decoction of tamarind fruit and 1 tbsp of lemon juice diluted in warm water.
-You can also use rosemary, sage, myrrh and Echinacea with good results.
+You can also use rosemary, sage, myrrh and Echinacea with excellent results.
 Dilute 1 tsp of equal parts of all tinctures in 5 tsp of warm water and gargle.
-You can also swallow the mixture, unless you are pregnant.
+You can also swallow the mixture unless you are pregnant.

 For tonsillitis, Echinacea does a great job.
 You can make a decoction with 5g of root to 3 cups of water and drink 2 cups a day.

 It wouldn’t be winter without nasal congestion and sinus problems.
 Blocked sinuses are the cause of painful pressure.
-Luckily, there are many herbal remedies that can help with congestions, sinus problems and earache.
+Luckily, many herbal remedies can help with congestions, sinus problems and earache.

 For nasal congestion, chamomile works every time.
 You can make a steam inhalation by infusing 15g of herb or put 10 drops of essential oil in 3 cups of water.
 Inhale for 10 minutes.